john4web/blog/content/posts/strategy-pattern.de.md

 Das ursprüngliche GoF-Design-Pattern-Buch definiert das Strategy-Pattern wie folgt:
 **_"Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it."_**

-In the following, I will try to explain each phrase of the intent individually.
-Note!
-In this original intent the term  _"family of algorithms"_ means the same as "strategy".
-In the following, the word strategy is mainly used instead of _"family of algorithms"_.

 Im Folgenden werde ich versuchen, jede Phrase dieser Definition einzeln zu erklären.
 Hinweis: In dieser ursprünglichen Definition bedeutet der Begriff _"Familie von Algorithmen"_ dasselbe wie "Strategy".
 Im Folgenden wird hauptsächlich das Wort Strategy anstelle von _"Familie von Algorithmen"_ verwendet.